• Skip to primary navigation

 In a small pot, combine water and agar agar powder and stir to distribute the powder.
 Bring to a full boil, stirring frequently, making sure that all the agar agar powder has dissolved.
 Add sugar, salt, and stir until dissolved.
 Add coconut milk, stir to mix and remove from heat.
 You can use this immediately if the mango layer has set, if the mango layer has not set, keep this mixture hot, covered, over the lowest heat setting on the stove to prevent it from setting and becoming clumpy.

-Once the surface of the mango layer has set, gently pour the coconut layer over the back of a spoon on to the mango base (if you pour too hard it might break or cause dents in the mango layer).
+Once the surface of the mango layer has set, gently pour the coconut layer over the back of a spoon on to the mango base (if you pour too hard it will break or cause dents in the mango layer).
 Refrigerate for a few hours until cold.

 Close to serving time, cut into cubes with a sharp knife and enjoy!